iShares Core Dividend ETF (DIVB)

 - No dividend yield currently.

-- Ongoing: Increasing investor demand for income-generating investments.
+- Increasing investor demand for income-generating investments.

 - Increased Investor Demand for Income: As interest rates remain low, investors are increasingly seeking alternative sources of income, driving demand for dividend-focused ETFs like DIVB.
 The aging population and the shift towards retirement planning further fuel this trend.
 The market size for dividend ETFs is projected to grow as more investors allocate capital to income-generating assets.
 DIVB can capitalize on this trend by highlighting its diversified exposure to U.S. companies returning capital to shareholders.